How to Care for Inch Plants (Tradescantia)

 Print Friendly and PDF

-Not only does the inch plant have attractive leaves but it’s fast-growing, with trailing stems.
-Leaf nodes on the stem are supposed to be 1-inch apart, hence the common name inch plant.
-Each segment is capable of producing a new plant, so Tradescantia is easily started from cuttings that root readily in moist soil.
+Leaf nodes on the stem are supposed to be 1 inch apart, hence the common name inch plant.
+Each segment can produce a new plant, so Tradescantia can easily start from cuttings that readily root in moist soil.

 Planting